-US president Donald Trump believes that tariffs on steel and aluminium could be the start of a “good” trade war that is eminently winnable.
-Photograph: Carolyn Kaster/AP Photo
+What has globalisation ever done for us?
+Not much, according to Donald Trump, who believes that tariffs on steel and aluminium could be the start of a "good" trade war that is eminently winnable.

 The backlash against rules-based open trading is not confined to the US.
 Economic nationalism is nothing new.
 It’s one of those bad ideas that each generation seems destined to confront.
 Like a virus that mutates and threatens to return in ever more virulent forms, it is an unending battle.

 The political middle is no more.
 We are all extremists now.
 Grumpy old men (mostly) of the left and right are united in a belief that the system is rigged.
 And, in an echo of their 1960s student days, all they want to do is to break that system.
 Ideas about replacements can wait until after the revolution.

 One thing that does not unite the new extremists is their attitude towards international trade.
 Brexiteers purport to adore it.
 Others are less convinced.
 The attitude of the Tory ultras is quixotic: they possess a dislike and distrust of all things foreign yet profess a love of free trade.
 Their instincts about trade are sort of correct but they don't understand what they so admire.

 According to the World Bank (as reported by the superb ourworldindata.org website), in 1981 there were globally over 1.2 billion people living in absolute poverty (those living on less than $1.25 per day).
 Latest data indicate that around 285 million are now this poor.

 In 1981, there were around 4.5 billion people on this planet – so over a quarter of the world was effectively destitute.
 Tweak the numbers and we get different results; but they all tend to say same the same thing.
 If the poverty line is drawn at $1.90 a day we observe around 10 per cent of the world’s population currently living at or below that level.
 As recently as 1990 that figure was about 37 per cent.
 As recently as 200 years ago everybody was that poor.